Are you interested in becoming certified to manage risk professionally? If so, you have a lot of financial risk certifications to choose from!

 Best FRM Prep Course: AnalystPrep

 Currently, AnalystPrep is the best option for anyone working towards the FRM designation.
 Their study notes and video lectures help you learn the content of the exam, and their practice tests let you get comfortable with the testing format.
-Thanks to that, you’ll have a much easier time completing the FRM exam and starting your career in risk management.
+Thanks to that, you’ll have a much easier time completing the FRM exam and starting your career in the risk management profession.

 #3 Certified Risk Manager (CRM) Certification

-As with all certifications on this list, Certified Risk Managers (CRMs) work in the field of risk management.
+As with all certifications on this list, Certified Risk Managers (CRMs) work in the risk management industry.
 However, their professional knowledge is much more focused— even more so than FRMs.